 Wix are pushing their Unlimited plan, but the Combo plan is more than enough for most non-ecommerce projects as it’s ad-free and lets you connect a domain name.

 All in all, Wix is definitely not the cheapest website builder out there.
 If you generally like the Wix editor but don’t need the whole shebang, there is an interesting Wix alternative: Zyro looks very similar but is not even half the price.

 A WordPress site is technically free.
 However, you need to pay for WordPress hosting.

 Expect to pay around $14+ per month for a managed WordPress quality hosting that takes care of updates and supports larger numbers of visitors (e.g. Siteground).

 Prices can quickly add up if you buy a premium theme ($40 – $60), paid plugins, and most expensive of all, a developer’s time for custom tweaks.

-Winner: Another close call.
+Winner: WordPress due to its flexible and cheap hosting options.
 Unless you need to hire a developer for your WordPress website, in which case the expense will shoot through the roof.
 But keep in mind that using Wix could save you a lot of time during which you could focus on more important tasks.

 Wix vs WordPress: Our Final Thoughts